Nelielsa/Nelly-s-Twitch-Bot/README.md

 **FAQ:**

+> **I have issues and i need help**
+> Join my discord and post your issues in the Issues section, i'll help ASAP. https://discord.gg/8MQqy2nvs5

 > **Why doesn't some hotkeys work in the game i'm playing?**
 > *Some games have a different method of "keypress" which means the bot will not fully work with them, this is being worked on as time goes but please report this in the bug/report section on discord so we know what games and what keys aren't working.*